pcubillos/pyratbay/docs/tli_tutorial.rst

 Plez (VO)                    voplez
 ============================ ===========

+..
-.. note:: It is possible as well to combine multiple species in a
+  note:: It is possible as well to combine multiple species in a
-           single TLI run.
+         single TLI run. [but I don't recommend it]

 Partition Functions